alum-challenges/problems/python/week-0/debugging/telescope/telescope.md

 to open the new `telescope.py` where you will debug the existing program.

 ## Specification
-The resulting program should implement a function called `zoom` which accepts two `float`s (the size of an object and the magnification level of the telescope), and returns the distance to the object as an `float`.
+The resulting program should implement a function called `zoom` which accepts two `float`s (the size of an object and the magnification level of the telescope), and returns the distance to the object as a `float`.

 The program should prompt the user for the magnification level on the dial and the size of the object in meters.
-It should then calcualte the distance and print it as `The object is {value} meters away.` The output should be accurate to 2 decimal places.
+It should then calculate the distance and print it as `The object is {value} meters away.` The output should be accurate to 2 decimal places.

 <details>
     <summary>Hints</summary>